mprat/practicepython/_posts/2015-11-16-26-check-tic-tac-toe.md

 ## Topics

-This exercise is challenging, but doable with only lists!
-Lists are nearly the same as lists of lists, just a bit trickier.
+This exercise is challenging, but doable with only lists (of lists)!
+Lists of lists are nearly the same as lists, just a bit trickier.
 Remember that to get the first element in a list called `my_list = [5, 10, 15]`, you index it with a variable like so:

 {% highlight python %}
 	>>> print(my_list[0])